Liquid democracy: Argentina

-Recently, virtual platforms have been created in Argentina.
+Into the 2010s, virtual platforms have been created in Argentina.
 Democracia en Red is a group of Latin Americans who seek a redistribution of political power and a more inclusive discussion.
 They created Democracy OS, a platform which allows internet users to propose, debate and vote on different topics.
 Pia Mancini argues that the platform opens up democratic conversation and upgrades democratic decision making to the internet era.

 Demoex / Direktdemokraterna

 The first example of liquid democracy using a software program in a real political setting involved the local political party Demoex in Vallentuna, a suburb of Stockholm: the teacher Per Norbäck and the entrepreneur Mikael Nordfors used software called NetConference Plus.
 This software is no longer supported after the bankruptcy of the manufacturing company, Vivarto AB.
-The party had a seat in the local parliament between 2002-2014, where the members decide how their representative shall vote with the help of internet votations.
+The party had a seat in the local parliament between 2002−2014, where the members decide how their representative shall vote with the help of internet votations.
 Since then, Demoex and two other parties have formed Direktdemokraterna.